qerty2006/qerty2006.github.io/_posts/2025-31-3-epidemiology2.markdown

 src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML,
 https://vincenttam.github.io/javascripts/MathJaxLocal.js"></script>

-After a week of no video games, I attempted to rewrite my outbreak simulator.
-It sounds simple, but it was a lot of work (hence no Minecraft) and was a ton of fun.
+After a week of no video games, I attempted to rewrite my outbreak simulator (you can find the previous post about it [here](https://qerty2006.github.io/math/simulation/pandemic/2025/03/24/epidemiology.html)) It sounds simple, but it was a lot of work (hence no Minecraft) and was a ton of fun.
 Even as I'm writing this introduction, I'm running simulations, and as you read this post, you'll see what new phenomenons stem from a more accurate simulation.

 ## The Rewrite